spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 In this example, the `useAssistant` hook sends a POST request to the `/api/custom-completion` endpoint with the specified headers, additional body fields, and credentials for that fetch request.
 On your server side, you can handle the request with these additional information.

 ---

 title: Streaming Custom Data
-description: Learn how to stream custom data to the client.
+description: Learn how to stream custom data to the client
 ---

 # Streaming Custom Data